hadasman/ZeroNetworksTest/README.md

 # Design
 The pipeline consists of the following layers:
 - Data ingestion (fetching the latest launch from the API)
-- Data parsing and validation ()
+- Data parsing and validation
+  - Make sure mandatory columns are not null
+  - Parse `details` field to extract total payload mass
+- Append new data to FACT table
+- Fetch aggregated data using trino and upsert to aggregation table
   - Aggregation: since average is a non-linear metric it would need to be re-calculated with each row insertion, so I use upsert in order to update these entries.
 Since the only incoming data is current and the aggregation is on a whole year, I fetch only the last year for the purpose of this upsert (so in the example it will not upsert because the API has very old data).

 # Assumptions